-If you’d rather not buy a Hand-Arm Vibration Meter, then why not ask us about hiring one for a week at a time.
+If you’d rather not buy a HAV Meter, then why not ask us about hiring one for a week at a time.

 If you don’t feel confident or competent enough to carry out the risk assessment yourself then Pulsar Instruments can help.
 We charge a fixed fee for testing up to 15 power tools at a time and provide you with your risk assessment, identify any problem areas (including advising if health surveillance requirements and staff training is required) and providing a register of the vibration magnitude of your tools for you to keep up to date.
 Contact us for further information on our hand-arm vibration consultancy services.

 Hand-transmitted vibration: Occupational exposure and their health effects in Great Britain.
 CRR232/1999.
 HSE Books ISBN 0 7176 2475 5.

 HSE Research and Consultancy Bulletin 25 July 2019.
 HSE.gov.uk

 HSE 2018 Statistics for industrial illness. http://www.hse.gov.uk/statistics/causdis/vibration/index.htm

 Read our FREE Guide: 5 Steps to controlling hand-arm vibration at work.